Companies plead with EU regulators for action on Google | DW | 18.11.2020

 "These sites are bullies," one vacation rental owner told UK consumer outlet Which?.
 "You have to do as you're told or they will put you out of business.
 It's a protection racket — and, ultimately, the customer pays more."

-With ever greater scrutiny turned on the digital sphere, only time and legislation will tell who will come out on top, and who will be relegated to results page 4.
+With ever greater scrutiny turned on the digital sphere, only time and legislation will tell who will come out on top.